-Major fire breaks out at Mumbai hospital; 2 dead, several injured
+Mumbai: 6 dead, around 100 rescued after fire at hospital in Andheri

-Mumbai, Dec 17: A major fire broke out on Monday at a Mumbai hospital killing at least two people, disaster management officials said.
-About 47 people have been rescued so far.
+Mumbai, Dec 17: A major fire broke out on Monday at a Mumbai hospital killing at least six people, disaster management officials said.
+About 100 people have been rescued so far.

 The fire brigade got a call around 4 pm about the blaze at the government-run ESIC Kamgar Hospital located at Marol in suburban Andheri, the official from the city civic